Edwards-R/redlist_docs/rulings.md

 ## Confidence Threshold and Status
 In order to qualify for a status, a statistical model's 95% confidence upper limit for the trend must be entirely below that status' threshold.

+## Application of expert knowledge & cross-model analysis
+Multiple assessments require far more information than statistics alone can provide.
+For example, the model-assessment for `raw data B2` requires an assessment of fragmentation, which uses threat-based locations, as well as any known or observed declines.
+These questions cannot be answered by the raw data and require the utilisation of other models.
+This multi-model requirement creates a circular argument as individual models rely on one another to answer various aspects of another, leading to a classification problem.

+This ruling states that a singular model be elected to be the representative 'name' for the model-assessment, based on the best-available classification of the main aspect of the criteria.

+## Expert opinion as an aggregate of all statistical models
+Statistical models exist to be interpreted.
+Following the ruling of the [application of expert knowledge](#application-of-expert-knowledge--cross-model-analysis), expert opinion may be used to fulfil the supplementary criteria of other `model assessments`.
+However, these models and criteria may lead to unforseen or unanticipated limitations to what data may or may not be included.
+For this purpose, the model `expert opinion` has been created with access to `A2` and `A3`.
+These two model assessments are a place for experts to pull in any knowledge or model that they require to make their best judgement call.

+## Expert opinion applicability
+The denotion of `expert opinion` applies to the internal team and the wider review team.
+Any member of either stage may use any ruling which mentions `expert opinion`, and all members are considered experts for this review.